Skip to content

 1. Worker Registration

-• Workers register in file-based discovery system
+• Workers register in file-based registry system

 • Connect to coordinator via gRPC